Solinnen/solinnen.github.io/content/blog/OSINT-Tools.md

 - [Marple](https://github.com/soxoj/marple) / Collect links to profiles by username through 10+ search engines.

-- [InstantUsername](https://instantusername.com/#/) / Checks username availability for more than 100 social media sites.
+- [InstantUsername](https://instantusername.com/) / Checks username availability for more than 100 social media sites.

+- [Epieos](https://epieos.com/) / Will find Google ID, provide links to your profile in Google maps, albums and calendar, find which sites your email are linked to.
+Recommended to use free account.

 - [Have I been pwned?](https://haveibeenpwned.com/) / Allows to check whether personal data has been compromised by data breaches.